decentralized-identity/.well-known/did-configuration/README.md

 **`jwt`** - Base64 encoded JWT signed by currently valid keys from the claimed DID.
 This object MUST include the following sub-properties:
 - `iss`: the DID unique ID string of the claimed DID
-- `claim`: the domain or subdomain the resource is located at
+- `domain`: the domain or subdomain the resource is located at
 - `exp`: the time after which the claim of DID-to-domain linkage MUST NOT be deemed valid ...